eben619/BWC/README.md

 ```

-*mapping(address => uint256) public balances;:* This creates a storage structure that links each user’s address to their balance in the contract.
+*mapping(address => uint256) public balances;:
+This creates a storage structure that links each user’s address to their balance in the contract.
-Deposit Function:

-*function deposit() public payable:* Allows users to send Ether to the contract.
+*function deposit() public payable:
+Allows users to send Ether to the contract.
 The msg.value represents the amount of Ether sent, and this is added to the user's balance.

-Withdraw Function:
+*function withdraw(uint256 _amount):

-*function withdraw(uint256 _amount):* Lets users withdraw a specified amount of Ether from their balance.
+Lets users withdraw a specified amount of Ether from their balance.
 It checks if they have enough funds, deducts the amount, and transfers the Ether to them.

+*function getBalance():
-*function getBalance():* Returns the balance of the caller’s account.
+Returns the balance of the caller’s account.

 This contract allows basic saving functionality, where users can deposit, withdraw, and check their balance.

 </details>